ChillLive/ChillLiveWallpaperProject/README.md

 * Report bugs and make suggestions
 * Translate the app
 * Make donations - either directly from the app (but Google will take its share, or by another future way to add here)

-Note that as long as the app is in open testing, the in-app billing service won't work.
-The feature is only for test purpose and you won't be charged.

 Thank you very much!